Janteloven's Story

 He was known as a kind, nonjudgemental and humble man, and found new beginnings and contentment in the magic of friendships and connections with the River communities.
 So well-known was this quiet, kind Norwegian, a television series capturing his ways was made in the 1980s starring Sigrid Thornton and Jon English - All the Rivers Run.

-Two generations on, and those personality traits are still deeply ingrained in Norwegian communities - inclusive to all, rarely showy or egotistical, where humans support each other to build a happy and contented community.
+Ole Torjus Fergusen was his name.
+Two generations on, and those personality traits are still deeply ingrained in Norwegian communities - inclusive to all, rarely showy or egotistical, where humans support each other to build happy and healthy communities.
 Where there is a focus on the "we" over the "I".
+In Norway, this way of being is embedded in their social norm called "The Law of Janteloven".
+It is no wonder that Norway is well recognised by the United Nations as the most liveable country in the world!

 About Kylie Fergusen -